How to apply

 To get an idea of suitable material, research and listen to examples of electroacoustic and/or acousmatic music online.

-Please contact us if you would like additional guidance before submitting your admissions form.
+Please contact an instructor if you would like additional guidance before submitting your admissions form:

 SPECIAL NOTE: Please do not, for any reason, send your portfolio files via email or web file transfer services.
 ONLY use the upload site provided above.